 The table below provides the school's federal school status for the 2022-23 school year, the category (or reason) for identification, the year the school is eligible to exit status, and, if applicable, the student groups identified for support.
-For additional information, the NJDOE ESSA Accountability webpage includes a list of all schools requiring comprehensive or targeted support and improvement with the amount of School Improvement Aid (SIA) funds received and information on exit criteria for identified schools.
+For additional information, the NJDOE ESSA Accountability webpage includes a improvement with the amount of School Improvement Aid (SIA) funds received and information on exit criteria for identified schools.

 Status for 2022-23 School Year Not in Status

 Category of Identification n/a

 Year Eligible to Exit Status n/a

 Student Group Status: White

 Student Group Status: Hispanic

 Student Group Status: Black or African American

 Student Group Status: Asian, Pacific Islander, Native Hawaiian

 Student Group Status: American Indian or Alaska Native

 Student Group Status: Two or More Races

 Student Group Status: Economically Disadvantaged Students

 Student Group Status: Students with Disabilities

 Student Group Status: English Learners

-to This flow is used if a school is identified for Comprehensive Compart and Improvement but one or more student groups and writer via for Tornatad Compart and
+The first of the second